bleugreen/deeprhythm/README.md

 - Acc1 = Prediction within +/- 2% of actual bpm
 - Acc2 = Prediction within +/- 2% of actual bpm or a multiple (e.g. 120 ~= 60)
 - Timed from filepath in to bpm out (audio loading, feature extraction, model inference)
-- I could only get TempoCNN to run on cpu (it requires Cuda 10 and I'm not downgrading my Cuda install for curiosity's sake)
+- I could only get TempoCNN to run on cpu (it requires Cuda 10)

 ## Installation
 To install DeepRhythm, ensure you have Python and pip installed.
 Then run: